MingHsiehLo/Library-Managment-App/README.md

 ![Application Modules](./img/application-routes.png)

-**App back-end communication:** The communication with the server-side was established using the built-in Angular HTTPClientModule and the asynchronous code was successfully handled with RxJS observables and JavaScript promises.
-Also, two HTTP request interceptor was used: one to add headers to every HTTP requests and another to cache request information to avoid repetitive HTTP 'GET' requests.
+**App back-end communication:** The communication with the server-side was established using the built-in Angular HTTPClientModule.
+The asynchronous code was successfully handled with RxJS observables and JavaScript promises.
+Also, two HTTP request interceptor were used: one to add headers to every HTTP requests and another to cache request information to avoid repetitive HTTP 'GET' requests.

 **App forms:** Angular provides two different approaches to handle user input through forms: reactive and template-driven.
 It is not suggested to use both types of forms in a single application, however, in this app, the two approaches were implemented for testing/learning purposes.

 ## Technologies

-**Front-End** (Deployed in GitHub Pages)
+**Front-End (Deployed in GitHub Pages)**
 * **Angular** - version 9.1.12
 * **TypeScript** - version 3.8.3
 * **RxJS** - version 6.5.4